-The measurement of civil society participation relies on two V-Dem indicators.
-These result from an expert survey and consider the extent to which the population is engaged in civil society activities.
+The measurement of Civil Society Participation relies on three V-Dem indicators based expert surveys.
+They consider the extent to which the population is engaged in civil society activities.
 Unfortunately, potentially relevant indicators based on mass surveys, asking people about their actual involvement in civic activism, are hard to combine across surveys, which, moreover, have rather limited coverage in terms of years and countries.